fastapi/sqlmodel/docs/tutorial/fastapi/simple-hero-api.md

 ## One Session per Request

-Remember that we shoud use a SQLModel **session** per each group of operations and if we need other unrelated operations we should use a different session?
+Remember that we shoud use a SQLModel **session** per each group of operations and if we need other unrelated operations we should use a different session.

 Here it is much more obvious.